ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 Should you wish to simply make your own starter file, the [Windows Answer File Generator](http://windowsafg.no-ip.org/win10x86_x64.html) is a big help.

 Furthermore, the `sysprep.bat` and `customize.xml` files assumes that you've only got one CDROM, one HDD and one USB stick attached to your Virtual Box VM.
-If this is not the case, chances are you're WIM file will not be located in `E:/sources/install.wim#Windows 10 Pro` and the sysprep command parameter `/unattend:e:\customize.xml` should also be edited in turn.
+If this is not the case, chances are your WIM file will not be located in `E:/sources/install.wim#Windows 10 Pro` and the sysprep command parameter `/unattend:e:\customize.xml` should also be edited in turn.
 ## Download Virtual Box
 We'll use Virtual box to prepare the USB stick because it runs on Windows, Mac and Linux
 ## Download Plop